Skip to main content

 • overview of risk factors or triggers to risk and management plan including safeguarding concerns

-• information where the child or young person or parent, carer or legal guardian do not consent to the care regime
+• information where the child or young person, parent, carer or legal guardian do not consent to the care regime

-• this care plan should be reviewed within a maximum of 7 working days and amended or updated as necessary.
-It should be agreed with the child or young person, parent, carer or legal guardian (and ward staff for all children and young people who remain as an inpatient)
+• This care plan should be reviewed within a maximum of 7 working days and amended or updated as necessary.
+It should be agreed with the child or young person, parent, carer or legal guardian (and ward colleagues for all children and young people who remain as an inpatient)

-• CAMHS staff will be required to provide support to the paediatric nursing and medical staff.
-They should be clear about the risks and communicate this effectively to the paediatric staff highlighting what they should do if the risk changes, both in and out of hours
+• CAMHS colleagues will be required to provide support to the paediatric nursing and medical colleagues.
+They should be clear about the risks and communicate this effectively to the paediatric colleagues highlighting what they should do if the risk changes, both in and out of hours.

-• CAMHS staff will be required to progress any referral to tier 4 inpatient services in a timely manner, update the admitting ward with regard to progress and escalate concerns to NHS England regarding delays
+• CAMHS colleagues will be required to progress any referral to tier 4 inpatient services in a timely manner, update the admitting ward with regard to progress and escalate concerns to NHS England regarding delays.

 • section 136